kepstin/replaygain-test-vectors/oggvorbis/README.md

   the track gain is used, and too loud if no gain is applied.

   track gain: -24 dB, track peak: 1.0, album gain: -12 dB, album peak: 1.0

+#### Clipping prevention

+These files are designed to verify the behaviour of the players clipping prevention support, which should be a configurable option that allows selecting between lowering the gain based on stored peak value ReplayGain tags, or keeping the desired level and applying an audio limiter or compression filter to reduce audible artifacts.

+- `track-nopeak.ogg` and `album-nopeak.ogg`

+  These test files are designed to verify that the player allows raising the gain past the maximum headroom indicated when the player is configured not to reduce gain on tracks which might clip.

+  The first file tests track mode; the second covers album mode.
+In both cases, the files will play too quietly if peak limiting is applied, and at the reference level if the peak values are correctly ignored.

+  `track-nopeak`: track gain: 12 dB, track peak: 1.0,
+                  album gain: 0 dB, album peak: 3.981072

+  `album-nopeak`: track gain: 24 dB, track peak: 0.063096,
+                  album gain: 12 dB, album peak: 1.0